phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/api/read.md

 detail view includes:

 * `keys`: all of the keys that the app is currently being built with.
-This will include the owner's default key for a platform, if selected
+This include the owner's default key for a platform, if selected

 * `collaborators`: each person who has access to this app, along with their role, if the authenticated user is the owner of the app.
   Collaborators who are registered with PhoneGap Build are listed under `active`; collaborators you have invited who have not yet created an account are listed as `pending`: